The vocational education and training (VET) system relies on experienced, well-supported educators to develop learners and build a skilled workforce.

 Between October and December 2024 the project team conducted a series of 30 interviews with a sample group representing training providers from across rural and remote areas (as well as industry-aligned RTOs based in metropolitan areas) working in the agribusiness, fibre, furnishing, food, animal and environment care industries.
 Thank you to everyone who participated.

 The insights gathered from stakeholder interviews have been used to inform a report that presents qualitative data on the challenges experienced by participants and examples of current approaches to these challenges.
 The report also considers demographic characteristics and diversity of the workforce and how this relates to attraction and retention strategies.
-The project has been designed to be undertaken in three streams, with this report marking the completion of Stream 1 work and identifying priorities for streams 2 and 3.
+The project has been designed to be undertaken in three streams, with this report marking the completion of Stream One work and identifying priorities for streams Two and Three.

-Alongside the report, a Stream 2 Workplan was submitted to the Department of Employment and Workforce Relations (DEWR) for approval, including a detailed outline for proposed future activities.
+Alongside the report, a Stream Two Workplan was submitted to the Department of Employment and Workforce Relations (DEWR) for approval, including a detailed outline for proposed future activities.

 The project’s findings and potential solutions will be used alongside work from all JSCs and Jobs and Skills Australia to support the Skills and Workforce Ministerial Council’s blueprint for a sustainable VET Workforce and guide future research.